theADAMJR/acrd.app/src/assets/docs/setup.md

 -> TypeScript, ExpressJS

 ### Setup
-- guide to setting up 2PG, and starting the bot, and precompiled webapp
+Guide to setting up 2PG, and starting the bot, and precompiled webapp.

 1) `Fork` the [2PG Repo](https://github.com/theADAMJR/2pg), or download it

 2) Open the downloaded folder in terminal and type `npm i` to install required packages
   - This is done within the root of the folder
   - cd [appFolderPath] (windows/linux)

 3) Create `config.json` within the same folder
  - This is also done within the root of the folder `config.json` example
  - Remove comments (// comment...)
-- Replace all values with
+ - Replace all values to meet your needs

 ```
 {
     "bot": {